Help! The kids are home.

 - Kindness counts.
 Help your kids write notes or letters to elderly friends, shut-ins, grandparents, or folks with birthdays.
 Send sympathy cards.
 This is a time to teach the importance of manners!
 Spend an evening together making your own cards and decorating them.
 Make a video of the kids playing together, singing, or talking and send it to family members.

 - Laugh.
 Don’t forget to laugh!
 Have a laughing contest.
 Come up with your own cartoon or funny jingle.
 Learn to enjoy spending time together as a family and laugh together.
-A merry heart is a wonderful medicine for COVID-19 or any other illness.
+A merry heart is a wonderful medicine for any illness.

 - Money.
 Music.
 Hide money in obscure places when it’s time for your kids to help clean up their rooms.
 You can tell them how much money is hidden so they can get it all before they start sweeping or vacuuming.
 Hide it under their stash of clothes or in shoes in the closet.
 When their room/responsibility is tidy in the proper amount of time, they get to keep the change.
 If your kids are taking music lessons, keep the routine if possible.
 Make your own instruments with supplies in your house: pots and pans for drums; rice and corn in a tube; water in glasses; whistles.

 - Night time.
 Be aware that nighttime can bring out fears kids have repressed all day.
-Pay attention to their hidden signals.
-Talk about their fears.
+Pay attention to their hidden signals and talk about their fears.
 Portray confidence even if you don’t know where money is coming to pay the rent or bills.

 - Old-fashioned.
 Pull out games from your childhood or ones from long ago.
 Teach your kids about what life was like when you were young.
 Have they ever seen a record album?
 A Polaroid camera?
 A dial-phone?
 Educate them about things of your past or their grandparents’ past.
 Get the grandparents (or an elderly friend or neighbor) involved and have your kids interview them.
 Make a list of questions to ask: what was a school day like? your favorite toy? what chores/jobs did you have when you were my age? what do you remember about going to town? a favorite snack? hobby or favorite pastime?